neowang0122/neowang0122.github.io/content/Readings/Omnivore/2023-08-29_How to Get a Business Green Card - NerdWallet.md

 The eligibility categories for getting a green card include through a family member, through employment, as a refugee or asylum seeker if applicable, and more.
 You can find the whole list of eligibility categories on the [USCIS website.](https://www.uscis.gov/greencard/eligibility-categories)

 This article originally appeared on JustBusiness, a subsidiary of NerdWallet.

+---

+## Highlights

+> ### EB-1 green card for extraordinary people
+>
+> There are three groups that qualify for the EB-1:
+>
+> * People with extraordinary achievement
+> * Outstanding researchers and professors
+> * Managers and executives
+>
+> Because the last two groups require a job offer, we want to set our lofty sights to the first group: people with extraordinary achievement. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#d3a657ef-3a70-4b2f-951e-7a13510f6b1b)  ^d3a657ef

+> Keep in mind that the EB-1 is a very difficult business green card to get your hands on.
+That’s why this next option is a common way to get your green card through your business. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#f3b82b0d-4dd3-4026-ba8a-9b27f78ce6bc)  ^f3b82b0d

+> ### EB-2 green card with a national interest waiver
+>
+> As the most popular employment-based green card by far, the EB-2 is also meant for three kinds of people:
+>
+> * People with exceptional ability
+> * Advanced degree holders
+> * National Interest Waiver holders [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#8daa4d91-077a-481a-9418-ac55b6585a72)  ^8daa4d91

+> However, the National Interest Waiver (or NIW) lets you file a petition for yourself, bypassing the job offer and recruitment requirement.
+This is perfect for small business owners, who otherwise would not be able to apply without an employer.
+>
+> While this is great news, the requirements for the NIW can be pretty steep.
+In order to qualify, you need to convince the USCIS of three things:
+>
+> * Your business will have a substantial positive impact on the U.S. economy, culture, society, education, technology, etc.
+> * You are capable of making the business succeed.
+This can be shown by past successes, financial capital, or a specialized degree.
+> * That the United States would stand to benefit from waiving the job offer requirement.
+>
+> You might need to gather some letters of recommendation from experienced colleagues or former employers in order to prove that you’re able to make the business succeed.
+Two years of experience can also go a long way in convincing the USCIS that you’re qualified. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#3eafecc4-5b47-4268-95e7-560b83e12d86)  ^3eafecc4

+> an immigration attorney [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#a9647168-56ce-4d31-b8b2-039dc514df36)  ^a9647168

+> ### How much do you need to invest for a business green card?
+>
+> The reason this green card is less popular is the amount of money that needs to be invested.
+The USCIS requires at least a [$1 million investment](https://www.uscis.gov/working-in-the-united-states/permanent-workers/employment-based-immigration-fifth-preference-eb-5/about-the-eb-5-visa-classification) in order to qualify.
+However, if you are starting your business in a rural area or an area with high unemployment, the minimum will be set to $500,000\.
+You will also have to show that their new business will provide positions for 10 full-time employees as well. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#ad7ee179-980d-4942-8ee1-f33daddb63fe)  ^ad7ee179

+> Many entrepreneurs might want to consider the EB-2 National Interest Waiver as an option.
+However, if you are among those people that can qualify for either the EB-1 or the EB-5 green cards, there is a whole host of advantages that come along with these more prestigious options. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#7adbac4c-07ee-42fe-b6ea-5286906c6bbb)  ^7adbac4c

+> USCIS website. [⤴️](https://omnivore.app/me/how-to-get-a-business-green-card-nerd-wallet-18a423476e5#e84e09ab-613c-4f2d-a7ad-49b373490397)  ^e84e09ab